Passion (Hikaru Utada song): Promotion and other usage

 "Passion" and "Sanctuary" have been sampled several times by different musicians.
 Its first recorded sample was for Stevey Jay's track "Kingdom of Hearts", which appeared on his extended play The Streets and Watching (2008); the title is loosely derived from the video game title.
 American rapper XV sampled the ending version of "Sanctuary" for his song "When We're Done", which was included on his mixtape Zero Heroes (2010).
 Lil B., an American rapper, released a remix version of his single "Pretty Boy", which sampled the melody of "Sanctuary".
 British rapper and grime artist Devlin sampled the track in his single "London City", which appeared on his album Bud, Sweat and Beers (2010); the rapper credited Utada as a featuring artist.
 The following year, American rapper French Montana sampled the composition for a song with the same title, which then ended up on his mixtape Mac & Cheese 3 (2012).
 Electronic musician Groundislava remixed "Sanctuary" in 2013, and was noted for its chillout musical elements.
 In 2014, rapper Tony Moxberg released his single "Still Ridin'", which sampled the intro of "Sanctuary".
-That same year, Jimmy Jam and Terry Lewis, whom worked with Utada nearly 13 years prior on her album Distance, and Peabo Bryson covered "Sanctuary" for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.
-Jam and Lewis stated that they wanted to leave the "haunting aspect" as it was, but wanted to add different yet dynamic instrumentation.
+That same year, Jimmy Jam and Terry Lewis, whom worked with Utada nearly 13 years prior on their album Distance, and Peabo Bryson covered "Sanctuary" for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.
+Jam and Lewis stated that Utada wanted to leave the "haunting aspect" as it was, but wanted to add different yet dynamic instrumentation.
 Both producers also said that Bryson was perfect to add as the sole vocalist to the track.

-"Passion" was sampled on UK rapper Devlin's song "London City", from his 2010 album Bud, Sweat and Beers.
-"Sanctuary" was sampled on AC's song "She Fallin'", from the 2017 album Slappin' in the Trunk Presents: Flight School 2.
+Subsequently, "Sanctuary" was sampled on AC's song "She Fallin'", from the 2017 album Slappin' in the Trunk Presents: Flight School 2.